-The Davie River is closed during the winter, but you can fish the river in the months of June and July, there are some big rainbows that if you can entice them to bite will give you a great fight.
+The Davie River is closed during the winter steelhead run, but you can catch summer run steelhead in the months of June and July, there are also some big rainbows that can be enticed to bite that will give you a great fight.

 Schoen lake and the Davie River gives you access to wilderness hiking, fishing and camping, the lake and its outflow river is in one of the most beautiful areas on Vancouver Island.
 Schoen lake park is located northwest of Campbell River in the nimpkish valley, the park is a little more primitive than some parks, but the chance to view nature in all its glory more than makes up for the lack of modern amenities.
 This is a nice lake with breathtaking beauty all around it.

-Vancouver Islands nimpkish river valley is a beautiful, incredible rugged and remote watershed.
-From its headwaters in the mountains near Gold River it winds its way towards the northeast Island, past Woss Lake, growing as numerous streams and creeks join it until it flows into nimpkish lake.
+Vancouver Islands nimpkish river valley is a beautiful, incredibly rugged and remote watershed.
+From its headwaters in the mountains near Gold River, it winds its way towards the northeast island, past Woss Lake, growing as numerous streams and creeks join it until it flows into nimpkish lake.

 The Schoen Lake, Davie River, and the Nimkish River area can deliver an incredible adventure.
 So grab your gear, your camera, and head on out to see its beauty, its wildlife, and its high mountains and raging rivers.
 You will not regret it.